-- 2.1.3 Those classroom teacher members of the unit who have special assignments shall have reporting times designated by the principal, program administrator, or management designee. - 2.1.4 Regularly scheduled faculty meetings shall be held during the regular work hours.
+- 2.1.2 Unit members shall be on campus and working, except for the unit member's lunch period, until the end of the last regularly scheduled period of the school day, except as provided in Section 5.7 of this article. - 2.1.3 Those classroom teacher members of the unit who have special assignments shall have reporting times designated by the principal, program administrator, or management designee. - 2.1.4 Regularly scheduled faculty meetings shall be held during the regular work hours.
 Principals will make a reasonable effort to see that scheduling of required faculty meetings during preparation periods is infrequent. - 2.1.5 Within the parameters of the duration of the instructional day, site administration in consultation with the District may provide for flexible schedules for unit members at East Palo Alto Academy, including advisory periods and common planning time.
 After consultation with SDTA, EPAA may increase the instructional day as needed to address the needs of its instructional program.
 "Regular work hours" shall be determined, subject to approval by the District's Governing Board or designee, by the EPAA Principal, and shall include a once-weekly faculty professional development time that may extend up to one hour beyond the otherwise usual end of the work day.